Roibeard-Ruadhan/alcohol-free-ireland/README.md

-# Non Alcoholic Social Drinks Ireland
+# Alcoholic Free Social Drinks Ireland

 ## About
-This website was setup to provide a platform for people who are considering taking a break from alcohol & those don't drink alcohol.
+This website was setup to provide a platform for people who are considering taking a break from alcohol & those who don't drink alcohol.
 It allows people to freely share their experiences with a non-alcoholic drink lifestyle & leaves open a comments space for curious people to interact.

 It is also a place for people who enjoy going out to drink non-alcoholic drinks to meet other alcohol free drinkers in their locality.